sybah2/bulk-rnaseq-nextflow/README.md

 > The nextflow config file (`nextflow.config`) contain the configuration for analysis.
 File paths to where the sequence reads, reference genome and output directory are specify in the config file.
 See example in workflow parent directory.
 * Input Fastq files
 > If the Fastq files are already downloaded they should be store under the data folder.
 If the data is not downloaded the SRA accession number need to be specified in a csv file and its path set in the config file.
+* Reference genome
+> The reference genome should be added in a folder under data and its path specify in config file (See example in the data folder).

 ***<p align=center>Nextflow workflow diagram</p>***
 ```mermaid